easypanel-io/website/docs/05-templates/mysql-backup/index.md

 ## Description

-mysql-backup-s3 is a Docker container that allows you to backup your MySQL databases to AWS S3.
-It supports periodic backups and multiple files.
+The mysql-backup-s3 app is a powerful tool designed to backup your MySQL databases to your AWS S3 bucket.
+It supports periodic backups, allowing you to schedule backup times in cron format, ensuring your data is always safe and up-to-date.
+The app also supports multi-files, meaning you can have one file per database if you choose to.
+The app requires your AWS access key, AWS secret key, and AWS S3 bucket path.
+It also requires your MySQL host, user, and password.
+You can customize the path prefix in your bucket, the AWS S3 bucket region, and the AWS Endpoint URL.
+The app also allows you to add extra mysqldump options without overriding the default ones.
+With the mysql-backup-s3 app, you can ensure your MySQL databases are always backed up and secure in your AWS S3 bucket.

 ## Instructions